 The greatest danger to the well-being of old wrestlers is when they forget they are not their gimmick.
 When the gimmick overtakes their humanity.
-James Fullington is just a man, he is not The Sandman.
-While The Sandman’s drunkenness and violence was the source of his character’s power, in civilized society these are Fullington’s source of weakness.
+James Fullington is just a man; he is not The Sandman.
+While The Sandman’s drunkenness and violence were the source of his character’s power, these are Fullington’s source of weakness in civilized society.
 Look at all these dalliances with the law.
-DUI in Delaware County, Pennsylvania on 11/26/2000.
-DUI in Delaware County, Pennsylvania on 9/9/2003.
-Simple assault, harassment and taunting of a police animal in Delaware County, Pennsylvania on the day after Christmas, 2011.
+DUI in Delaware County, Pennsylvania, on 11/26/2000.
+DUI in Delaware County, Pennsylvania, on 9/9/2003.
+Simple assault, harassment, and taunting of a police animal in Delaware County, Pennsylvania, on the day after Christmas, 2011.
 Featured in the Delaware County Daily Times section covering deadbeat dads for being $8,017.84 behind in child support in 2013.
 Public announcements of personal failings; the public shaming of American jurisprudence.

-And what happens to Fullington’s cashflow after the pro wrestling goldrush?
+And what happens to Fullington’s cash flow after the pro wrestling goldrush?
 Bankruptcy.
 In 2003, James Fullington filed for bankruptcy for the first time, but the documents for this bankruptcy are archived and not easily available.
 In 2005, James Fullington filed for bankruptcy again.
 His financial situation was especially grim.
-For assets, he listed $1,000 cash on hand, $1,000 worth of clothes, $2,000 worth of furniture, owned 2 vans and a 20-year-old Mercedes.
+He listed $1,000 cash on hand for assets, $1,000 worth of clothes, $2,000 worth of furniture, owned 2 vans, and a 20-year-old Mercedes.
 He owed the IRS nearly $200,000, had $40,000 in credit card debt, and nearly $30,000 in annual child support.
-For annual income, he stated his occupation was “actor,” and he made an estimated $50,000 per year.
+For annual income, he stated his occupation was "actor," and he made an estimated $50,000 per year.
 In 2003, he reported making $30,000, and in 2004, he reported having made only $11,000.

 James Fullington, of all people, had the balls to think he was immortal.
 And his story is the story of pro wrestling writ large: a shotgun blast towards prominence in a cash-rich, drug-fuelled, incredibly violent boom era followed by years of staggering around searching for ways to pay all those accumulated tabs and for reasons why it ended so fast.
 The gimmicks are always larger-than-life, while the solitary man gets taken apart—job, money, health, family, law—piece-by-piece.
 And that’s the beauty of the whole enterprise.
 We all know what we are witnessing is untrue, the characters are unreal, and the sport scripted, but the beauty of the whole sordid, carny business is that there are courageous madmen out there willing to at least try to defy the laws of nature and live kayfabe.
 And the charismatic ones enable us to pick up the gold nuggets dropped on the path toward their delusions of immortality.
 For that tiny second, we get to believe in their lie instead of what has always been true in our universe: no one defeats time, no one defeats life, no defeats the universe.
 But it’s beautiful to watch people try.